CamilaJaviera91/CamilaJaviera91/README.md

 - Advanced **BigQuery** & **dbt**.
 - **Airflow** and orchestration best practicas.
-- **CI/CD pipelines** with GitLab
+- **CI/CD pipelines** with GitLab.
-- Data modeling & architecture in the cloud
+- Data modeling & architecture in the Cloud.

 ---